 Doctorate

-PSU’s School of Earth, Environment and Society offers two programs leading to a PhD degree: Earth, Environment and Society, and Systems Science.
+PSU’s School of Earth, Environment and Society offers the Earth, Environment and Society PhD degree program, alongside hosting current cohorts finishing their degrees in Systems Science.
 Our goal is to train researchers and scientists who will make fundamental and lasting contributions to their fields.

 Professor and student collecting data at field site